Regardless of what you spend on Facebook ads, it's vital to maximize your returns.

 After making your choice, click Next.

-Before proceeding, make sure you have already identified your goal.
+Before proceeding, make sure you've already identified your goal.

 Consider the following goals along with examples of how you might test for them:

-• Get More Leads—test a lead generation campaign against a traffic campaign that directs people to a lead-focused landing page.
+- Get more leads—test a lead generation campaign (generating leads via lead forms within Facebook) versus a traffic campaign that directs people to a lead-focused landing page.
 See which one gets you more leads for less money.

-• Increase Website Traffic—to attract more visitors at a lower cost, test one ad optimized for link clicks versus another that’s optimized for page views.
+- Increase website traffic—to attract more visitors at a lower cost, test one ad optimized for link clicks versus another optimized for page views.
 See which approach reduces your cost per click (CPC).

 5. Pick Your Test Variable